SSBUTrainingGrounds/Tabuu-3.0/CommandList.md

   - Info: Gets you information about a role.
 The bot first tries to use the Role ID or Role mention, after that it searches for the closest match for the role name.
   - Example: `%roleinfo first class`
   - Aliases: role

+- **%rolemenu**
+  - Info: **Slash version unavailable.
+Moderator only.** Group command that lists the subcommands and their usage.
+The available properties to edit are: new, delete, modify, get.
+No slash version because this only lists the other commands.

+- **%rolemenu delete** `<message ID>`
+  - Info: **Moderator only.** Deletes a Role menu completely.
+  - Example: `%rolemenu delete 858117781375418389`

+- **%rolemenu get**
+  - Info: **Moderator only.** Gets you every role menu entry currently saved.

+- **%rolemenu modify** `<message ID> <exclusive: Optional> <Role(s): Optional>`
+  - Info: **Moderator only.** Modifies a role menu with special properties.
+Exclusive is a boolean(True/False) value which specifies if a Member is able to get 1 role (True) or all roles (False) from this role menu.
+The role(s) set a requirement so that a Member needs one of these roles to get any role of this role menu.
+Mention the role or use role ID.
+Both arguments are optional, if left out both default to False/None.
+  - Example: `%rolemenu modify 858117781375418389 True @Singles Winner`

+- **%rolemenu new** `<message ID> <emoji> <role>`
+  - Info: **Moderator only.** Creates a new entry for a role menu.
+Mention the Role or use Role ID and make sure the Bot has access to this emoji.
+  - Example: `%rolemenu new 858117781375418389 🥰 @Server Events`

 - **%roll** `<NdN>`
   - Info: Rolls a dice.
 N are two numbers, first the number of dice then the amount of sides for the dice.